North America School Bus Market Size

 Many regional manufacturers are working with technology companies to develop new and innovative products, driving the competition and market.
 For instance, in September 2022, California's Modesto City Schools ordered 30 Blue Bird All-American Type D electric school buses.
 The deal, Blue Bird's single largest order of electric school buses from a school district to date, allows the district to convert roughly 50% of its diesel-powered bus fleet to electric.
 The district expects to get zero-emission vehicles in the fourth quarter of 2022.

 To understand geography trends, Download Sample Report

-The North America school bus market is a consolidated one.
+The North American school bus market is a consolidated one.
 The region is characterized by the presence of major school bus manufacturers who also cater to other countries.
-Blue Bird Corporation, IC Bus, and Thomas Built Buses Inc. are the three main players expected to occupy a major share of the market.
+Blue Bird Corporation, IC Bus, and Thomas Built Buses Inc. are the three main players expected to occupy a major market share.
 Other major companies are Collins Bus Corporation, Micro Bird, and Lion Electric Company.
-Moreover, companies are introducing new features in their products to increase their market shares.
+Moreover, companies are introducing new product features to increase their market shares.

 1.1 Study Assumptions

 2. RESEARCH METHODOLOGY